+The 2021 budget is consistent with the priorities highlighted.

+Other Implications:

+None.

-Financial Implications: The 2021 budget is consistent with the priorities highlighted.
-The 2021 budget is consistent with the phonic 3 mgmgmed.
-Other Implications: None.
-Term of Council Priorities: Refocusing the 2018 - 2022 TOCP will continue City of Brampton. e to drive the strategic direction for the Conclusion: This report recommends including the refocuse direction and its commitments to residents.
-Per recommendations presented in this report, star milestones as set out in the October 28, 2020 Council Priority Project Summaries.
-All of thes reviewed regularly, and Council may access donline internal dashboard when available. ending Council approval of the ff will fulfill the initiatives, priorities and report to Council and the attached TOCP e Council-endorsed priorities will be Authored by: Reviewed by: Madelaine Raiz Manager, Organizational Performance Amanda Rawecki Advisor, Organizational Performance Mikkel Marr Director, Organizational Performance & Strategy
+Term of Council Priorities:

+Refocusing the 2018 - 2022 TOCP will continue to drive the strategic direction for the City of Brampton.

+This report recommends including the refocused TOCP to support Brampton's strategic direction and its commitments to residents.
+Pending Council approval of the recommendations presented in this report, staff will fulfill the initiatives, priorities and milestones as set out in the October 28, 2020 report to Council and the attached TOCP Council Priority Project Summaries.
+All of these Council-endorsed priorities will be reviewed regularly, and Council may access details and progress updates through the online internal dashboard when available.

+Madelaine Raiz Manager, Organizational Performance Amanda Rawecki Advisor, Organizational Performance

+Approved by:

+Reviewed by:

+Mikkel Marr Director, Organizational Performance & Strategy